Now available in Anytune on Android

 Spotify support is in development and subject to change.

 You must have Spotify Premium to play Spotify songs in Anytune.

 Songs streamed through a Spotify are protected, limiting Anytune's functionality.
 We are working to increase the capabilities with streamed music.
 To access the full power of Anytune please acquire audio files that are not DRM protected and place them physically on your device.

 You can disable and hide the Spotify tab in Anytune Settings.

-There may bugs and missing functionality.
+There may also be a bug.
 Your help identifying bugs and offering suggestions is appreciated.
-If you encounter problems play Spotify songs please report them to us.
+If you encounter problems playing Spotify songs please report them to us.

 - Play a different Spotify song first, to reconnect

 - Restart Anytune (Example: Tap ◾️ and swipe Anytune up to stop)

 - Sign out and back in to Spotify within Anytune